-Land tenure is an often-cited decision factor that has been found to impinge upon sustainable agricultural practice adoption .
-Land owners or holders of long-term lease agreements have a personal stake in the productive quality of their soil ecology, and a rational actor will take the long view and invest in practices that will benefit them years down the line.
+Land tenure is an often-cited decision factor that has been found to impinge upon adoption of sustainable agricultural practices.
+Land owners or holders of long-term lease agreements have a personal stake in the productive ecology of their soils, and a rational actor will take the long view and invest in practices that will provide benefits years down the line.
 On the other hand, growers who are uncertain whether they will personally continue to farm a given parcel are less incentivized to adopt such practices.
 By coupling the rate of ecological change with the time horizon of decision-makers in different contexts, our simulations illustrate why secure land tenure is so integral to the adoption of diversification practices.
 Given the CHANS dynamics at play, if farmers maximize their expected utility on a short time horizon, there is a strong incentive to disinvest in diversification practices.
-Further, as we have seen, farmers who start with more degraded land will be less likely to invest in agroecology, due to the path dependency that arises from the tipping point dynamic.
-Policies that increase land tenure duration, such as regulating lease agreement terms, providing low- or zero-interest loans, or promoting stable farm succession plans, may therefore represent a key lever to nudge farmers toward diversified systems.
+Further, as we have seen, farmers who start with more degraded land will be less likely to invest in agroecological diversification practices, due to the path dependency that arises from the tipping point dynamic.
+Policies that increase land tenure duration, such as regulating lease agreement terms, providing low- or zero-interest loans, or promoting stable farm succession plans, may therefore represent a key lever to nudge farmers toward diversified farming systems.

 Subsidies are a fundamental part of modern agricultural policy, be they through direct payments, or, under more recent farm bills, heavy subsidization of crop insurance premiums .
 We show that a given quantity of taxpayer funding will more-effectively move the needle toward DFS if it is guaranteed over a longer period rather than being offered as a lump sum.
 In our simulations, a ten-year subsidy was successful in moving 43% of farmers who started in the simplified state to the diversified state, compared to only 24% for the two-year subsidy, despite their costs being equal.
 A ramification of this finding is that the perceived stability of subsidy programs over time may be an important driver of their efficacy.
 Since, as we have seen, the transitional “hump” between the two stable states represents a precarious economic position, if a subsidy is not guaranteed for a long enough period to get over the hump toward DFS, the rational farmer will be incentivized to simply continue in their simplified state.
-With U.S. farm bills being completely overhauled every five years or so, a farmer may have limited confidence that a critical subsidy program will be sufficiently long-lived, suggesting that a policy lever may be to extend the sunsetting of agroecological policy bills.
+With U.S. Farm Bills being completely overhauled every five years, a farmer may have limited confidence that a critical subsidy program will be sufficiently long-lived, suggesting that a policy lever may be to extend the sunsetting of agroecological policy bills.

 Several limitations of this study should be acknowledged.
 We do not draw distinctions between diversification practices that require large up-front costs versus those that require continual maintenance, instead lumping practices together into a generalized framework.
 Our model does not capture market dynamics resulting from feedbacks between production and consumption, but rather conceives of the system as a commodity market within which an individual grower’s production does not influence the overarching market price.
-We also do not consider ecosystem services and/or deleterious environmental effects that spill over from neighboring farmland, nor do we examine the impact of education or social effects on the adoption rate.
+We also do not consider ecosystem services and/or disservices that spill over from neighboring farmland, nor do we examine the impact of education or social effects on the adoption rate.
 Each of these areas remains a potential avenue for future research.